Tips on Designing Parts for Machining

 Here are some design guidelines for machining:

 - We know this may sound unintuitive coming from a CNC machining service but, if possible, parts should be designed such that they do not need machining.
-If this is not possible, then minimize the amount of machining required on the parts.
+If this is not possible, then minimise the amount of machining required on the parts.
 In general, a lower-cost product is achieved through the use of net shape processes such as precision casting, closed die forging, or (plastic) molding; or near net shape processes such as impression die forging.
 Reasons why machining may be required include close tolerances; good surface finish; and special geometric features such as threads, precision holes, cylindrical sections with high degree of roundness, and similar shapes that cannot be achieved except by machining.

 - Tolerances should be specified to satisfy functional requirements, but process capabilities should also be considered.
 Excessively close tolerances add cost but may not add value to the part.
 As tolerances become tighter (smaller), product costs generally increase because of additional processing, fixturing, inspection, sorting, rework, and scrap.